h5bp/html5please/posts/box-sizing.md

 kind: css
 polyfillurls:

-<a href="http://paulirish.com/2012/box-sizing-border-box-ftw/">`box-sizing : border-box`</a> may be a much more sensible default for you.
+Supported in Chrome, IE8+, Opera, Safari 5.1+.
+The <a href="http://paulirish.com/2012/box-sizing-border-box-ftw/">recommended pattern</a> is `box-sizing : border-box;`, preceded by the fallbacks `-webkit-box-sizing: border-box;` for old IOS<=4 and Android<=2.3, and `-moz-box-sizing: border-box;` for firefox.
 You can apply it to all (`*`) elements if you like.

-Firefox is the only browser that requires a prefix for box-sizing.
-You can use it without a prefix for everything else.
-IE8 has this feature natively, and you can optionally use the [box-sizing polyfill](https://github.com/Schepp/box-sizing-polyfill) to provide this feature in IE 6/7 (you could scope the adjustments using [IE conditionals](http://paulirish.com/2008/conditional-stylesheets-vs-css-hacks-answer-neither/) or Modernizr's <a href="http://www.modernizr.com/download/#-cssclasses-addtest-css_boxsizing">`no-box-sizing`</a>).
+For IE6/7 you can optionally use the [box-sizing polyfill](https://github.com/Schepp/box-sizing-polyfill) to provide this feature in IE 6/7 (you could scope the adjustments using [IE conditionals](http://paulirish.com/2008/conditional-stylesheets-vs-css-hacks-answer-neither/) or Modernizr's <a href="http://www.modernizr.com/download/#-cssclasses-addtest-css_boxsizing">`no-box-sizing`</a>).

-There are still issues regarding max-height/min-height and box sizing in Gecko/Firefox, see <a href="https://developer.mozilla.org/En/CSS/Box-sizing#Notes">notes at MDN</a>.
+Besides the prefix, there are box sizing issues in Gecko/Firefox, see <a href="https://developer.mozilla.org/En/CSS/Box-sizing#Notes">notes at MDN</a>.
+Most notable, min-height/max-height does not work.